 Yes.
-Our scholarship program is called the Good Samaritan Scholarship program.
-To qualify for a scholarship, you must have someone fill out a Good Samaritan reference form for you.
-Camp Wabanna will review that reference and call you if you are chosen to be scholarship recipient.
+Our scholarship program is called the Good Samaritan Scholarship program and is intended for those families and children that are in true financial need.
+To qualify for a scholarship, a sponsor or parent/guardian must fill out a Good Samaritan Scholarship Form.
+Camp Wabanna will review the request and call you if you are chosen to be a scholarship recipient.

 Can I come and do a tour before I sign my child up for camp?

 We offer 3 open houses in 2014.
 March 1st, April 13th and May 10th.
 No reservation is required for Open Houses.
 Just show up!
 No charge either.